Ayabekhtiar/spotify_charts_project/README.md

 # Spotify Charts Project

-This project scrapes, cleans, and analyzes Spotify Charts data.
+This project scrapes, cleans, and analyzes Spotify Charts data using a medallion architecture (Bronze → Silver → Gold) for data processing and includes machine learning models for stream prediction and classification.

 ## Project Structure